 In this tutorial, we tried to make you acquainted with Selenium WebDriver by outlining its architecture, features and limitations.

 - Selenium suite is comprised of 4 basic components; Selenium IDE, Selenium RC, WebDriver, Selenium Grid.

-- WebDriver allows user to perform web based automation testing.
+- WebDriver allows a user to perform web-based automation testing.
 WebDriver is a different tool altogether that has various advantages over Selenium RC.